 The Boys & Girls Clubs of Central New Hampshire was formed in 2015 when the Boys & Girls Clubs of Greater Concord took over operations and later merged with the Boys & Girls Club of the Lakes Region.
-In 2019, the Club merged with Lakes Region Child Care Services and formed the Central New Hampshire Child Care Services division.
+The organization expanded again through a merger with Lakes Region Child Care Services in 2019, which created an early childhood division.

 The story begins in 1944 with the opening of the Addison Martin Boys Club in Concord.
 Named in honor of its first director, Patrolman Addison Martin of the Concord Police Department, the original clubhouse was located in St. Timothy’s Church on Highland Street.
 The building itself was little more than a basketball court, but under the direction of caring staff it became the site of many, many happy memories.

 When Officer Martin left the police force, the club was renamed the Concord Patrolman’s Association Boy’s Club.
 Then, attracted to the growing national Boys Club movement, the Concord Patrolman’s Association Boy’s Club became the Concord Boy’s Club 1962.

 In 1983, the Concord Boy's Club became one of the first in the United States to formally add “& Girls” to its name, allowing girls to join as full members.
 Construction of the flagship clubhouse at Bradley Street was completed in 1987.
 That preceded decades of growth into neighboring communities like Hopkinton and Allenstown and thus the transition to "Boys & Girls Clubs of Greater Concord."